-The current population estimate was determined as follows:
+The 2016 (Draft Plan stage) population estimate was determined as follows:

-- for Ballymote, Enniscrone and Tobercurry - the 2011 census figure;

-- for the villages - the highest figure of the following three: the 2011 Census figure, the 2010 estimate and the 2015 estimate.
+- for Ballymote, Enniscrone and Tobercurry the 2011 census figure; - for the villages the highest figure of the following three: the 2011 Census figure, the 2010 estimate and the 2015 estimate.
 The 2010 and 2015 estimates were based on the number of houses surveyed and considered occupied, using an average household size of 2.6 persons.